What Are the Top Complications from Truck Accidents?

 Depending on the physician’s examination results, your doctor may order additional testing or X-rays, prescribe pain medications, suggest physical therapy, or send you to another specialist.

-Some injuries will require immediate interventions that might include surgery or surgical procedures.
+Some injuries require immediate interventions, which might include surgery or surgical procedures.
 Surgery may also be necessary when a condition doesn’t improve with other treatments.

 Medical and surgical costs can be expensive and will add up quickly.
 Recovery and healing from surgery take time and may result in loss of wages and time off from work.